 As the Obligation Acceleration and Obligation Default Credit Events are not based upon a failure to pay, it is possible that upon such acceleration or default, the Reference Entity will nonetheless be in a position to repay the obligation in its entirety.
 Parties should therefore consider on a case-by-case basis whether the inclusion of such Credit Events is appropriate in the context of the specific Credit Derivative Transaction.

-The Obligation Acceleration and Obligation Default Credit Events are subject to a Default Requirement, which means that the accelerated or defaulted indebtedness must be in an amount at least equal to the Default Requirement, which is defined in Section 4.8(a).
+The Obligation Acceleration and Obligation Default Credit Events are subject to a Default Requirement, which means that the accelerated or defaulted indebtedness must be in an amount at least equal to the Default Requirement, which is defined in Section 4.8(a) of the Definitions.

 Section 4.5.
 Failure to Pay.
 The concepts addressed in this Credit Event are similar in nature to those addressed by Section 5(a)(i) of the ISDA Master Agreement.
 The first few lines of this definition provide that a Failure to Pay cannot occur until after the expiration of any applicable or deemed Grace Period (discussed in relation to Section 1.11).
 The Failure to Pay Credit Event should be contrasted with the Potential Failure to Pay definition in Section 1.12 of the Definitions.
 As mentioned in relation to Section 1.12, Potential Failure to Pay is not a Credit Event, while Failure to Pay is a Credit Event.
 The Potential Failure to Pay definition does not take into account any grace period that may be associated with an obligation nor does it take into account whether any conditions precedent to the commencement of any grace period (such as, for example, the delivery of a default notice) have been satisfied.
 By contrast, the Failure to Pay definition requires that conditions precedent to the commencement of any relevant Grace Period have been satisfied and that any relevant Grace Period must have expired.